AliGhorashiCMT/localized_defects_in_3d/README.md

 plotmeep.py plots MEEP band structure plotnonlinear.py plots the linear and nonlinear scaling of Q with system size rscanplot.py plots the scan of defect radius

+**./plot_unit_cell.m:** plots the unit cell in matlab and saves the resulting image as a high resolution pdf.